DeVos agenda on higher education is a new front for Democratic resistance

 In September 2016, Bridgepoint settled with the CFPB for $23.5 million for allegedly deceiving students.
 Two months before Eitel was hired, Bridgepoint was fined $300,000 by the Education Department for miscalculating federal financial aid refunds.

-Hill defended Eitel’s position, nothing he had a 27-year legal career that included serving as deputy general counsel at the department under former President George W. Bush.
-He only worked at Bridgepoint for 1.5 years, Hill said.
+Hill defended Eitel’s position, nothing he had a 27-year legal career that included serving as deputy general counsel at the department under President George W. Bush.
+He only worked at Bridgepoint for one and a half years, Hill said.

 Eitel is “operating completely within his ethics agreement,” she said, adding that he had taken an unpaid leave of absence from Bridgepoint and recused himself from working on any existing claims.
 After meeting with the department’s ethics officer, Eitel was cleared to work on future regulatory actions, she said.